-Top 10 Best Stranger Things Halloween Costume Ideas 2017
+10 Best Stranger Things Costume Ideas for Halloween 2018

 7. Eleven

 When we first meet Eleven, she’s still in her hospital gown as she’s running away from the facility.
 Costume Base has matched her gown down to the unique pattern.
 One change they made is doing away with the string ties which is a huge plus because those always end up coming undone without warning.

-For the cropped hair look, skip the bald caps and go for a wig cap like this one for $4.99.
+For the cropped hair look, skip the bald caps and go for a wig cap.
 A wig cap will hold your hair down and give you the shaved head silhouette but the color of your hair showing through under the mesh will create a buzz cut look.
-I’m including the same nosebleed stage blood here for $7.50 in case Eleven has to throw some people around with her mind.
+I’m including the same nosebleed stage blood here in case your Eleven had to throw some people around with her mind.

 To really stand out as an authentic battered Eleven, skip your shoes and go barefoot–sort of.
-These Barefoot Shoes from $6.99 protect your feet while still giving the appearance of being barefoot.
-They’re waterproof, anti-slip, and biodegradable.
+These invisible shoes protect your feet while still giving the appearance of being barefoot.
+They’re waterproof, anti-slip, and hypoallergenic.
 They won’t protect your feet form being stepped on so be mindful, but the effect it gives the costume in dramatic.

 Price: $24.90